 Any quick service or snack location that has a fountain machine will give you a FREE cup of ice water!
 Don’t buy a bottle– ALL of Disney water is on a filtration system so what you get out of the tap is already filtered…or take these filter water bottles to guarantee clean filtered water.

 Now, Florida water has a weird taste.
 It just is what it is– it’s been that way since I was a small child.
-So, buy up some Crystal Light packets to take with you– I personally like these Skinny Girl water enhancers–they’re naturally sweetened and only 5 calories a serving!
+So, buy up some Crystal Light packets to take with you– I personally like these water flavoring packs–they’re delicious and easy to throw in your bag!

 You May Also Like: